liamtimms/scientific-markdown/general_template.md

 8. `date` this is totally optional but here we are calling the LaTeX command `\today` to add the date the document is compiled.
 9. `header-includes` these are additional options which will get inserted into the LaTeX header before pdf compilation.
 I recommend these two in particular to change the default behavior of "floats" in LaTeX but more could be added.

 I also recommend setting a nicer font for better computer screen reading in the compiled versions.
-Personally, I set `fontfamily: utopia` but you may want to checkout which fonts are available on your system.
+Personally, I set `fontfamily: utopia` but you may want to check out which fonts are available on your system.

 ## Why Markdown? {#sec:plaintext}

 # Methods {#sec:methods}

 You can refer to tables with [@tbl:imagequality].
-If you want to add a footnote you can just do [^footnote].
+If you want to add a footnote you can just do it like this [^footnote].

 [^footnote]: this is a footnote.

-# The Pandoc commands and recommendations

-Subsections use the same label and reference syntax as full sections (see [@sec:plaintext]).
-Inline math uses the same syntax as LaTeX, $\gamma=m\chi+\beta$.
+Footnotes aren't recommended for most journal papers.

 Table: This is a table caption.
-I strongly recommend using the table syntax below.
-It works by far the best when combined with Prettier.
-The ":" determines alignment and it's also one of the most readable options.
+I strongly recommend using the table syntax used here.
+It works by far the best when combined with `prettier` for autoformatting of the markdown itself.
+The ":" determines alignment of the objects within the columns, both in the compilted output and in the automatic formatting from `prettier`.
 {#tbl:tablename}

 |        | A           |     B      |           C |